eclipse-ibeji/ibeji/docs/design/README.md

 ### Subscribe

-Subscribe to an property's data feed.
+Subscribe to a property's data feed.

 #### Request